thefish/precomputed_shade/README.md

 After several attempts to compute reflected light (which gave some lighting artefacts) i moved to derease scan resolution of algo from 1 to 1/2 degrees.
-Now FOV is computed in a single pass over tree, but it gives okay results on torch radius up to 15 cells, further the artifatcs appear again.
+Now FOV is computed in a single pass over tree, but it gives okay results on torch radius only up to 15 cells.
+Afterwards lighting artifatcs appear again.
 Let's assume that FOV with 15 cells radius would be enough for a roguelike.
-Or you can increase the constant SCAN_RESOLUTION further.
+Or you can just increase the constant SCAN_RESOLUTION further according to you needs.

 Note: for classic level rendering you might to introduce another tile property - Explored[bool].
 You can set it to true in same code blocks as Visible property.